Probable Jaws

 And I'm really glad that you brought up seals

-Because a friend of ours, John Richmuth of the sketch comedy group Casper Hauser, was once attacked by a seal in the San Francisco Bay.
+because a friend of ours, John Richmond of the sketch comedy group Casper Hauser, was once attacked by a seal in the San Francisco Bay.

 just a few quick excerpts from the ABC 7 web article, Berkeley Man Bitten by Harbor Seal.

-I thought it was a sea lion or a small shark, not like a great white, said Richmuth.
+I thought it was a sea lion or a small shark, not like a great white, said Richmouth.

 Its fangs also punctured four holes in his right leg just below his knee.